 Depressed?
-Relief may be as close as your nearest vitamin D supplement.
+Some relief may be as close as your nearest vitamin D supplement.

 Posted Jul 11, 2013

-What’s causing this epidemic of low vitamin D levels?
-One theory is that we are not outside as much as prior generations, and when we are, we slather on the sunscreen which prohibits UVB (the rays responsible for suntans) from penetrating the skin.
+What’s causing these low vitamin D levels?
+One theory is that we are not outside as much as prior generations, and when we are, we slather on the sunscreen that prohibits UVB (the rays responsible for suntans) from penetrating the skin.
 These same UVB rays naturally produce vitamin D.

-The time of day, the season, the altitude, the latitude and other factors come into play to determine how much UVB rays reach the skin.
+The time of day, the season, the altitude, the latitude, and other factors come into play to determine how much UVB reaches the skin.
 Vitamin D levels can become depleted without enough sunshine, and this is especially true during the winter months when we stay inside more and the sun is not as intense.

 What does this have to do with psychiatry?
 Glad you asked.
 Recent studies by Springer, and research results reported in the New England Journal of Medicine and by the Vitamin D Council, are indicating a link to depression.
-Of note: Canadian researchers reviewed 14 studies, consisting of 31,424 participants and found a strong correlation between depression and a lack of Vitamin D. The lower the Vitamin D level, the greater the chance of depression.
-But, the big question is still causality.
+Of note: Canadian researchers reviewed 14 studies involving 31,424 participants and found a strong correlation between depression and a lack of Vitamin D. The lower the Vitamin D level, the greater the chance of depression.
+But the big question is still causality.
 Does one get depressed because of a deficiency of Vitamin D, or does depression lower the vitamin level?

-SAD, Seasonal Affective Disorder, research is interesting as well.
+Seasonal Affective Disorder (SAD) research is interesting as well.
 The National Institute of Health cites several studies where sunlight markedly improves mood.
-Of course even though we know sunlight increases vitamin D levels this doesn’t prove that the increase in vitamin D is what is responsible.
-It also doesn’t prove that sunlight will work in those that are depressed and do not have SAD.
+Of course, even though we know sunlight increases vitamin D levels, this doesn’t prove that the increase in vitamin D is what is responsible.
+It also doesn’t prove that sunlight will work in those who are depressed and do not have SAD.